What did you study at UNH?

 What were you doing five years out of college?

 I was the senior graphic designer at Vital Design in Portsmouth, working with great clients like the New Hampshire Film Festival, Portsmouth Magazine, and Seacoast Repertory Theatre.
 I was teaching part-time at York County Community College in Maine.
 I was engaged to Erika Svanoe, then the director of Athletic Bands at UNH.

 What were you doing ten years out of college?

 I’d recently finished my MFA in Design from Ohio State, and was an adjunct faculty member at Bemidji State University in Minnesota.
 I was also running my one-man creative studio, Evensen Creative.

 What are you doing now?

-I’m now an assistant professor in the School of Art & Design at the University of Wisconsin–Stout.
-I teach beginning and advanced courses in design thinking, design drawing, and foundational courses in graphic design and color theory.
+I’m now an associate professor in the School of Art & Design at the University of Wisconsin–Stout.
+I teach courses in digital illustration, design, and design research.
 I’ve published two original graphic novels, and have done comic book illustration for the Ghostbusters and Back to the Future series.
 Erika and I are now married, and we self-publish the card game Marrying Mr. Darcy.
 I also still play in community bands.

 How do you feel your time at UNH has had an impact on where you are today?

 My experiences at UNH have everything to do with where I am today.
 As a studio art major, I internalized the fundamental elements and principles of visual communication that I now impart to my students.
 Studying drawing and painting at UNH led me to my current specialization in design drawing.